Pontipek/Wazuh-SIEM-Lab/README.md

 ## 🛠️Troubleshoot
 #### Network Connection
 If you’re having trouble connecting to the internet or resolving domains inside Ubuntu, try the following steps:
--  **Check your network type:**
-   Make sure the virtual machine is connected to a **NAT network** in VirtualBox or VMware.
+-  Check your network type by making sure the virtual machine is connected to a NAT network in VirtualBox or VMware.
--  **Reconnect the network:**
-   Disconnect and then reconnect your VM’s network adapter.
+-  Disconnect and then reconnect your VM’s network adapter.
--  **Restart the machine:**
-   A simple reboot can often resolve temporary connection issues.
+-  Restart/reboot the machine to resolve temporary connection issues:
    ```bash
    sudo reboot
    ```
--  **Verify connectivity**
-   After restarting, run the following commands to confirm that your internet connection is working properly.
+-  After restarting, run the following commands to confirm that your internet connection is working properly:
    ```bash
    ping google.com
    sudo apt update